astronomer/docs/astro/ci-cd-templates/gitlab.md

 description: Use pre-built templates to get started with automating deploys for your Apache Airflow code from GitLab to Astro
 ---

-Use the following templates to automate code deploys to Astro using

 Templates are customizable, pre-built code samples that allow you to configure automated workflows using popular CI/CD tools.
 See [Template overview](template-overview.md) to decide which template is right for you and to learn more about CI/CD use cases, see [Set up CI/CD](set-up-ci-cd.md).

-The following templates cover both Image-only deploys to automate code deploys to Astro using [GitLab](https://gitlab.com/).
-[Image-only deploy templates](template-overview.md#template-types) create an automated workflow that builds a Docker image and push it to Astro whenever you update any file in your Astro project, and you can choose whether to deploy to a single Deployment, called _Single branch implementation_, or multiple Deployments, called _Multiple branch implementation_.
+The following templates use [GitLab](https://gitlab.com/) to automate code deploys to Astro with Image-only deploy templates.
+[Image-only deploy templates](template-overview.md#template-types) create an automated workflow that builds a Docker image and then pushes it to Astro whenever you update any file in your Astro project.
+You can choose whether to deploy to a single Deployment, called _Single branch implementation_, or multiple Deployments, called _Multiple branch implementation_.

 ## Prerequisites